automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Atrociraptor.md

 # Atrociraptor
-## Description: This "cruel thief" wasn't as atrocious as its name implies.
+## This "cruel thief" wasn't as atrocious as its name implies.